 MORE THAN A NOTEBOOK

-While any notebook works for kids who enjoy writing or often journal or doodle, some kids need a bit more encouragement.
-Thought starters, prompts, and checklists and artwork are much more inspiring to children.
-Rather than the overwhelming task of writing about your day, it is easier to just think of your favorite food or memory.
+While any blank notebook can be used as a kids travel journal, the empty pages can feel intimidating for younger kids to get writing.
+If you are looking for travel journal pages with writing prompts, a place to keep travel memories, or room for journal entries you will LOVE this book.
+Thought starters, prompts, checklists and artwork are much more inspiring to children.
+Rather than the overwhelming task of writing about your day, it is easier to just answer the questions such as.

 SUPPLIES NEEDED FOR YOUR TRAVEL JOURNAL:

-To bind the book you can use whatever method you are comfortable with.
-I just opened to the middle page and stapled twice on the seam.
-Other book binding methods could be used such as a string and thread.
+You could bind the book using whatever method you are comfortable with.
+I just stacked the pages together, creased and folded them in the middle, and stapled it twice on the seam.
+Other book binding methods could be used such as string and thread or coil binding.
 Feel free to use whatever works for you.